-It can be easy to accumulate other high-interest debt while you are in school or training, and those balances may be preventing you from making other financial moves.
+It can be easy to accumulate other high-interest debt while in school or training, and those balances may prevent you from making other financial moves.

-For example, if you have credit card debt with a 10 percent interest rate or more, it may be better to direct your “extra funds” here.
-This holds true for personal loans or auto loans that have higher interest rates.
+For example, if you have credit card debt with a 10 percent interest rate or more, it may be better to direct your "extra funds" during the forbearance.
+This holds true for personal or auto loans with higher interest rates.
 It is typically a good idea to focus on paying down your debt with higher interest rates.
 By eliminating as much of your debt as you can, you may have more breathing room in your budget.

-If this seems daunting, even saving $500 or $1,000 can be helpful to avoid falling behind on unexpected bills and debt payments.
-Now is a great time to start, while your federal student loan payments are on pause because of forbearance.
-You may want to earmark part of what your expected loan payment is and put it toward emergency savings.
+If saving three to six months of expenses seems daunting, even saving $500 or $1,000 can be helpful to avoid falling behind on unexpected bills and debt payments.
+Now is a great time to start while your federal student loan payments are on pause because of forbearance.
+You may want to earmark part of your expected student loan payment and put it toward emergency savings.

 Remember, an emergency fund helps you avoid racking up credit card debt when an unanticipated expense occurs.